You will submit this application online using PublicArtist.org.

 This public art project is budgeted at $82,200 to execute, and includes all aspects of the art installation and necessary engineering drawings, travel, shipping, equipment rental, et al. However, the budget does not include lighting enhancements.
 Lighting enhancements, if engaged, will be designed, funded and overseen by the City of Sugar Land.

 The City of Sugar Land adopted its first Public Art Public in December 2016.
 Each year the Public Art Plan calls for the development of an Annual Work Plan and budget.
-The document is a way of planning for and prioritizing public art projects.
+The funding sources for the Public Art Program are restricted for economic development and tourism purposes therefore public art is not funded through general property tax dollars.
+The Annual Work Plan document is a way of planning for and prioritizing public art projects.
 For FY19, the Annual Work Plan includes several projects: City Hall Atrium (60th Anniversary), an oral history project with a temporary outdoor exhibition (60th Anniversary), a recycled material temporary project, a bridge enhancement, among others.

 City Hall is the symbolic center of Sugar Land and a major focal point of Town Center.
 The classical architecture became an instant landmark for the City and an expression of the City’s vision for growth and tradition.
 The main entrance from Town Square Plaza opens into a bright, two-story atrium.
 The City desires a hanging sculpture be installed in the atrium and take advantage of the dramatic civic space.
 A light, airy sculpture should speak to Sugar Land’s future vision and become an iconic artwork within one of the city’s most iconic buildings.
 In commemoration of the City’s 60th anniversary in December 2019, the City will engage in a permanent public art installation in the atrium space.